SharonB of Pin Tangle shares a couple of videos about tambour work–embroidery done with a hook instead of a needle. Check them out.

 Jenny Hart is celebrating the tenth birthday of Sublime Stitching with a big fabric sale.
 Hurry to take advantage of it.
 Sale prices expire at midnight (Central USA time) on October 16.
 She’s also sharing this rockin embroidery pattern.
 For … Read More...

 Pat Sloan interviews Aurifil Designer of the Month Marianne Byrne-Goarin at Aurifil Buzz.
-Enjoy Marianne’s warm personality, revel in bunches of great photos of her gorgeous felt applique and embroidery, and grab a free design and tutorial for creating … Read More...
+Enjoy Marianne’s warm personality, revel in bunches of great photos of her gorgeous felt applique and embroidery, and grab a free design and tutorial for creating this … Read More...

 Rachel of Lines Across My Face shows us how to create a beautiful fall bookmark by stitching on paper.
 See the tute.